natasa-vujicic/scripts/README.md

 # scripts
 Some basic scripts for script learning

-Contains these type of scrpts
+Contains these type of scripts
 - Batch CMD
 - SikuliX